-The Belle Epoque has been a favourite hotel and restaurant for 40 years, but the historic building has played a much bigger part in Knutsford’s heritage for over 100 years.
+The Belle Epoque has been a favourite restaurant for 43 years, and the historic building has played a much bigger part in Knutsford’s heritage for over 100 years.

 The story begins in the 1970’s when Malcolm Mooney – business partner of the world’s first footballing superstar George Best – and his french born wife Dominique set up the Borsalino in Hale Barns, a 1970’s take on french style.